Legal spend management: how to reduce your legal spending

 - An introduction – A brief rundown of the going-into-effect date of your billing guidelines and a statement of your right to modify or reject invoices that don’t follow the guidelines.

-- Staffing information – Details about who’s in charge of hiring, appropriate staffing levels for certain projects or task types, and the approval process for staffing changes.
+- Staffing information – Details about who’s in charge of hiring, DE&I tracking, appropriate staffing levels for certain projects or task types, and the approval process for staffing changes.
 The goal is to dictate the appropriate staff level for tasks, so you don’t pay partner-level rates for tasks that can be completed by a paralegal or an associate.

-- Invoicing and billing procedures – Details about how outside counsel should submit invoices (through an e-Billing platform, for example) and how to format those invoices.
+- Invoicing and billing procedures – Details about how outside counsel should submit invoices (through a legal e-Billing platform, for example) and how to format those invoices.
 For example, include matter name and ID, then a description of work, then timekeeper name, title, rate, etc. This is also a good place to state billing codes to encourage task-based billing and accuracy.

 - Timing requirements – Information on the appropriate time to send an invoice.
 For example, not more than two weeks after work is completed.